Max Kepler Player Props: Twins vs. Padres

-The Minnesota Twins, including Max Kepler (hitting .194 in his past 10 games, with three home runs, eight walks and six RBI), battle starting pitcher Seth Lugo and the San Diego Padres at Target Field, Wednesday at 7:40 PM ET.
+On Thursday, Max Kepler (.205 batting average in his past 10 games, with a double, three home runs, seven walks and five RBI) and the Minnesota Twins face the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 1:10 PM ET.

+In his most recent game, he racked up two extra-base hits (2-for-5 with a double, a home run and an RBI) against the Padres.

 Max Kepler Game Info & Props vs. the Padres